nimaid/DiscreteQLogic/README.md

 This component is a bit unique, as it is the only one which *requires* a few P-channel MOSFETs in addition to N-channel ones.
 This circuit takes 2 inputs, `In` (input) and `en` (enable).
 When `en` is 1, the output is equal to `In`.
 However, when `en` is 0, the output is in a state known as "high impedance".
 This is a state that is neither a 0 (ground) or 1 (VCC), but instead the output is electrically disconnected entirely.

-This is extremely useful when you want to have 2 signals occupy the same wire at different times.
-To understand the reason why, lets take an example case where we connect the outputs of 2 AND gates to each other directly.
+This is extremely useful when you want to have 2 signals occupy the same wire at different times (the most common example being a data bus inside a computer).
+To understand the reason why we need a special part for this, lets take an example case where we connect the outputs of 2 AND gates to each other directly.
 If the first was outputting 1 (VCC) and the second was outputting 0 (ground), then there would be a short-circuit through that wire and those 2 AND gates, which would cause the device to malfunction and likely sustain damage.
 By putting enablers between the outputs and their shared wire, and by *only enabling a single output at a time*, you can avoid such a disaster.

 Before showing you the enabler circuit, it will be useful to first understand how a CMOS-based NOT gate works: